 Coloured contact lenses FAQs

-Although the cosmetic lenses only change the eye's colour, they can still only legally be supplied by qualified eye health professionals.
+Although the cosmetic lenses only change the eye's colour, and don’t correct any vision problems, they can still only legally be supplied by qualified eye health professionals.

 Why wear coloured contacts?